CCTV Surveillance Systems

 Request Forms

-If, under the Data Protection Act and Protection of Freedoms Act, we can meet your request but there may be a charge to view the footage.
 There may be additional charges if we have to obscure images of other people in the film, or for any media supplied such as DVDs.

-If you, your car or property have been involved in an incident and you believe this may have been caught on the council's surveillance cameras, you should first report the incident to the Police who should investigate the matter on your behalf.
+If you, your car or property have been involved in an incident and you believe this may have been caught on the council's surveillance cameras, you should first report the incident to the Police who may investigate the matter on your behalf.

 We cannot provide any footage which is part of an ongoing Police investigation.
 In this case you or your representative would need to contact the Police Officer dealing with the case for authorisation prior to making the request.